Assassination of Vijaya Kumaratunga

-Vijaya Kumaratunga, Sri Lankan politician and founder of the Sri Lanka Mahajana Pakshaya, was assassinated by an assassin named Achira Kodithuwakku on February 16, 1988, while attempting to leave his home in Polhengoda in Colombo.
-Shot in the head as he reached the gate to his residence, Kumaratunga died on the same day at 12:22 pm, before being taken to the hospital.
+Vijaya Kumaratunga, Sri Lankan politician and founder of the Sri Lanka Mahajana Pakshaya, was assassinated by an assassin of the militant organization Deshapremi Janatha Viyaparaya (DJV) on February 16, 1988, while attempting to leave his home in Polhengoda in Colombo.

 Kumaratunga was the son-in-law of former prime ministers S. W. R. D. Bandaranaike and Sirimavo Bandaranaike, as well as the husband of future president Chandrika Kumaratunga, and with his funeral the Sri Lankan government declared an extended period of national mourning.

 Background

 Kovilage Anton Vijaya Kumaranatunga was born on 9 October 1945 in Ja-Ela, Sri Lanka.
 In 1967, he started his film career and reached his peak with the romantic film Hanthane Kathawa directed by Sugathapala Senarath Yapa.
 Later he became a sensation among the public with several blockbuster movies, where he won the award for the Most Popular Actor from 1983 to 1988 in multiple events.
-He had acted in 122 films at the time of his demise where eight of them were posthumous release.
+At the time of his demise, he had acted in 122 films, eight of which were released posthumously.

 Kumaratunga's cinema life would change once he entered politics with the Lanka Sama Samaja Party.
 In 1978, Kumaratunga married Chandrika Bandaranaike and later joined the Sri Lanka Freedom Party and became its first national organizer.
 After the 1982 presidential campaign of Hector Kobbekaduwa, Kumaratunga was accused of being a Naxalite and jailed under the emergency regulations of President J. R. Jayewardene, but was never charged.
 In 1986, Kumaratunga visited Jaffna, which was then under the control of the Tamil separatist group, the Liberation Tigers of Tamil Eelam (LTTE), and met with local Tamil civilians, as well as several LTTE youth leaders.

 In 1965, Marxist–Leninist politician Rohana Wijeweera founded the Janatha Vimukthi Peramuna and initiated several revolutionary steps towards the government and civilians.
 In 1971, the JVP conducted a failed insurrection, and launched an open revolt against the government of Prime Minister Sirimavo Bandaranaike.
 Wijeweera and the other major leaders of the insurgency were sentenced to prison as a result and the JVP was banned as a political party.
-However, in 1977, Prime Minister J. R. Jayewardene released the arrested JVP leaders after Jayawardene's party, the UNP, won the 1977 general elections.
+However, in 1977, Prime Minister J. R. Jayewardene released the arrested JVP leaders after Jayewardene's party, the UNP, won the 1977 general elections.
 On 15 December 1986, the JVP abducted and murdered Daya Pathirana, leader of the Independent Students' Union (ISU) of the University of Colombo.
 In 1987, the JVP attacked the Pallekele Army Camp in Kandy, and thus began the 1987–1989 JVP insurrection.